WindowsXP95/NeXTSPACE-Live/readme.md

 ## Run it in QEMU

+If on macOS:
+qemu-system-x86_64 -m 2G -cdrom /home/username/xxxxxxxxxxxxx.iso -accel hvf -cpu host

+If on Linux:
-qemu-system-x86_64 -m 2G -cdrom NEXTSPACEOS.iso
+qemu-system-x86_64 -m 2G -cdrom /home/username/xxxxxxxxxxxxx.iso -accel kvm -cpu host

-## Run it in VBox
+## Run it in VBox (VirtualBox)

 Make a new RedHat Linux based VM, you can call it anything you want.
 Give it about 1 GB of ram and at least 12 GB of HD space if you plan to install it.